 A privacy impact assessment represents an obligation under the EU Data Protection Regulation in case of high risk data processing activities, but how and when shall it be done?

 As part of the series of blog posts on the major changes introduced by the EU Data Protection Regulation, here is an article on how the privacy impact assessment, when it is mandatory and how it shall be run.
-You can review the other posts of this series below

 How can companies prove privacy compliance?

 The EU Data Protection Regulation requires to put in place

 “appropriate technical and organisational measures to ensure a level of security appropriate to the risk“